You submit your pride and joy to the all-seeing tester at an approved garage, and can do nothing as he prods, taps, and bounces, your car in various

 - Chips or cracks in the windscreen can cause an MOT failure depending whether they are in the drivers line of sight

-- Try out your wipers and washers, split wiper blades will get you a failure so check 'em out
+- Try out your wipers and washers, split wiper blades will get you a failure so check them out.
+Cars with opening windscreens don't need washers.

-- Give all 4 corners of the car a bounce test, and make sure there are no clonks/leaks or any other obvious woes in the suspension department
+- Give all four corners of the car a bounce test, and make sure there are no clonks/leaks or any other obvious woes in the suspension department